tonethar/IGME-430-Fall-2020/weekly/week-6.md

 ## VI.
 Look at Project Prototypes

 - Don't have one and have not yet posted to the Project 1 Prototype dropbox?
-  - Let's get a starter project up and running NOW, before you leave for tonight:
+  - SUGGESTION:  get a starter project up and running NOW, before you leave for tonight:
   - Create a new repository on GitHub - something like **430-project-1**
   - `git clone` it to your desktop
   - set up an **src** folder with at least a **server.js** and a **htmlResponses.js** file
   - get the app to return an index page for the `/` endpoint
   - get it working on Heroku
-  - post the following to the Project 1 Prototype dropbox (before you "leave" tonight):
-    - the ZIP of your GitHub repository
-    - the url of your GitHub repository
-    - a link to your working project on Heroku
   - keep working on this, and post your updated GitHub repo (zipped) to myCourses before the dropbox closes